Aphaniteja/datasciencecoursera/Getting and Cleaning Data Project/Readme.md

 * Activity (labels) and subject columns are appended.

-* Using the reshape2 packages's melt function a independent tidy data set with the average of each variable for each activity and each subject was created.
+* Using the reshape2 packages's melt function a independent tidy data set called Subdata, with the average of each variable for each activity and each subject was created.

-* This file was written into a text file called tidydataset.txt.
+* The Subdata file was written into a text file called tidydataset.txt.